 It is possible to apply a preset to an entire group of images instantly, drastically cutting down edit time.
 Better yet, it can create a greater sense of consistency between your shots.
 Most presets are completely free or cost very little – considering the amount of time that they save, they’re certainly worth investing in.
 However, if you can’t find one that fits your exact tastes, they’re relatively easy to create.
 Presets are most effective when used as a launching point for edits.
 Once you’ve applied a preset to an image, you’ll likely want to go back and make a few tweaks.

-Related Post: Comparing the Best Software for Real Estate Photography
+Related Post: Best Software for Real Estate Photography

 12. Composite Your Shots

 As stated above, attention to detail is vital to real estate photography.
 Losing elements to over or underexposure can be disastrous to your reputation as a competent photographer and significantly impact snagging gigs from a client in the future.
 Luckily, innovations in technology have made it easy to render bracketed image sets into high dynamic range (HDR) photographs.

 Why opt for HDR?
 The more a photograph can show, the more inviting it becomes.
 Subsequently, inviting photographs cultivate customer interest in a property.
 Dark, shadowy images can make a room look uninviting at best.
 Ultimately, this makes your client’s job much more difficult.
 Conversely, it’s easier to make out the elements of a bright picture with pops of color.
 Agencies seek out HDR imagery for this reason.

 Creating an HDR shot takes only a matter of moments.
 Programs such as Photoshop do a satisfactory job of auto-aligning and merging photograph.
 However, there is also a plethora of HDR plugins and programs available online.
 For more information on mastering the technique, check out some of the tutorials popular companies like Adobe provide.